sourcery-ai-experiments/QuarticSDK/docs/source/model_creation.rst

 BaseQuarticModel is a base class for all the ML models that can be deployed to the Platform, which use the tags as features for the deployed ML model.
 Users must extend this class and implement the predict method to make the ML model compatible to deploy in the Quartic AI Platform.
+BaseQuarticModel supports predctions over longer time ranges with the use of with_window decorator.
 The available methods are as follows:

 __init__